Skip to main content

 A central feature of the site, a restored river side-channel and trail system, will restore habitat for spawning trout and wildlife, boost water quality in the Boise River, and improve recreation opportunities in our community.

-Construction of the side channel began in 2021 and the project, including improved trail system, is forecasted to be completed in 2023.
+Construction of the side channel began in 2021 and further work on the project, including an improved trail system, interpretive trail, and wildlife viewing structures, is ongoing.

 Project Updates